marqueshub/Ironhack-Final-NLP/README.md

 October 2022, Berlin

 Content

 Project_Description

-I would like to analyse a Data set of Amazon reviews from 2018, considering only the Home and Kitchen products category.
+I would like to analyze a Data set of Amazon reviews from 2018, considering only one category, and apply Sentiment Analysis to it.

+Goal

-The goal to extract people's opinions from the review texts, and classify them into sentiment classes in order to obtain insights about products popularity and people's sentiments about them.
+The goal to extract people's opinions from the review texts, and classify them into sentiment classes in order to obtain insights into products’ popularity and people's sentiments about them.

 Datasets